 The Bipartisan Budget Act of 2015 changed the rules applicable to U.S. federal income tax audits of partnerships.
 Under the new rules (which are generally effective for taxable years beginning after December 31, 2017), among other changes and subject to certain exceptions, any audit adjustment to items of income, gain, loss, deduction, or credit of a partnership (and any partner's distributive share thereof) is determined, and taxes, interest, or penalties attributable thereto are assessed and collected, at the partnership level.
-Although it is uncertain how these new rules will be implemented, it is possible that they could result in partnerships (including our operating partnership) in which we directly or indirect invest being required to pay additional taxes, interest, and penalties as a result of an audit adjustment, and we, as a direct or indirect partner of these partnerships, could be required to bear the economic burden of those taxes, interest, and penalties even though we, as a REIT, may not otherwise have been required to pay additional corporate-level taxes as a result of the related audit adjustment.
+Although it is uncertain how these new rules will be implemented, it is possible that they could result in partnerships (including our operating partnership) in which we directly or indirect invest being required to pay additional taxes, interest and penalties as a result of an audit adjustment, and we, as a direct or indirect partner of these partnerships, could be required to pay additional corporate-level taxes are sult of the related audit adjustment.
 The changes created by these new rules are sweeping and in many respects dependent on the promulgation of future regulations or other guidance by the U.S. Treasury.
-Investors are urged to consult their tax advisors with respect to these changes and their potential impact on their investment in our stock.
+Investors are urged to consult their tax advisors with respect to these changes and their potential impact on their investment in our securities.

-U.S. Federal Income Tax Considerations for Holders of Our Stock

-The following summary describes the material U.S. federal income tax considerations to you of purchasing, owning and disposing of our stock.
-This summary assumes you hold shares of our stock as a "capital asset" (generally, property held for investment within the meaning of Section 1221 of the Code).
-It does not address all the tax consequences that may be relevant to you in light of your particular circumstances.
+U.S. Federal Income Tax Considerations for Holders of Our Securities the tax consequences that may be relevant to you in light of your particular circumstances.
 In addition, this discussion does not address the tax consequences relevant to persons who receive special treatment under the U.S. federal income tax law, except where specifically noted.
 Holders receiving special treatment include, without limitation: